mattvagni/code-challenges/README.md

 Hey :wave:,

-I made this purposefully challenging so don't expect to breeze through this but it should give you some good fundamentals :grin:
+These are a few code challenges you can work on if you want to learn javascript.
+These are meant for designers/non-developers who would like to learn Javascript.
+Don't expect to breeze through this but it should give you some good fundamentals if you get through it :grin:

 ### Setup